cluesurf/.github/profile/readme.md

 |  <a href="https://star.surf"><img src='https://github.com/cluesurf/star.tree/blob/make/view/star.svg?raw=true' height="92"></a>  | A compiler built on TreeCode. |

 Each tool's underlying motivation is simplifying information and computation for the general public.
-The goal is to model and explore ideas using simple systems.

 ## Software Projects